snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 >
 > If the dates you specify are too restrictive, there may not be any carrier services available to take the shipment, which would result in a failed allocation.
 As such, you should only specify shipping and delivery dates where it is necessary to do so.

 <span class="highlight">THE NOTE ABOVE IS REPURPOSED FROM THE CONSIGNMENTS HELP.
-IS IT STILL RELEVANT?</span>
+IS IT STILL RELEVANT?
+NEED TO TEST IN POSTMAN</span>

 ### Example Create Shipment Request